oullin/api/docs/auth.md

   http://localhost:8080/api/protected
 ```

-The JWT middleware validates the token and exposes its claims to handlers via the request context.
+The JWT middleware validates the token using the matching secret from `api_keys` and exposes its
+claims to handlers via the request context.